Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Introduction

 \section{Introduction}

-The theory of open quantum systems has been remarkably successful in describing quantum systems more closely to the reality, many of which are now the basis for novel quantum technological applications \cite{Carmichael1993,BreuerPetruccione2002,manzano2020,Dutta2025}.
-Within the Markovian regime, the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation provides the most general form of a dynamical generator for completely positive, trace-preserving semigroups that serves as the standard starting point for analyzing dissipation and decoherence \cite{Rivas2012,mauricio2014,Xia2024,Long2024}.
-Many experimental architectures, such as cavity and circuit QED to trapped ions, neutral atoms, and semiconductor or superconducting qubits, can be accurately modeled in this framework \cite{Haroche2006,Blais2021,Wendin2017,Noiri2022,Evered2023,Lu2019,Akram2022}.
+The theory of open quantum systems has been remarkably successful in describing quantum systems in close correspondence with experimental reality, many of which now form the basis of novel quantum technological applications \cite{Carmichael1993,BreuerPetruccione2002,manzano2020,Ashida2020}.
+Within the Markovian regime, the Gorini–Kossakowski–Sudarshan–Lindblad (GKSL) master equation provides the most general form of a dynamical generator for completely positive, trace-preserving semigroups, and serves as the standard starting point for analyzing dissipation and decoherence \cite{Rivas2012,Xia2024,Long2024,YanesThomas2026}.
+A wide range of experimental architectures, from cavity and circuit QED to trapped ions, neutral atoms, and semiconductor or superconducting qubits, can be accurately modeled within this framework \cite{Haroche2006,Blais2021,Wendin2017,Noiri2022,Evered2023,Lu2019,Akram2022}.

-For composite interacting systems, it has long been common to employ a phenomenological master equation that is constructed by simply adding the interaction to the Lindblad master equations of the separate subsystems.
-This approach has endured over the years, as it offers an good description when the interaction in the central system is weak \cite{Rivas2012,Xia2024}.
-In contrast, recent advances offer the possibility to achieve a strong internal coupling.
-This is not only a scientific curiosity, but it also allows for improved control and manipulation of key features in composite systems and improves the phenomenological construction that can fail to capture important features of the dissipative dynamics, including steady-state properties and entanglement generation \cite{Vaaranta2024,Smith2021,Soares2022,Gu2025}.
-Therefore, understanding dissipative dynamics in strongly coupled quantum systems is crucial for quantum information processing \cite{Haroche2006,Blais2021,Wendin2017,Noiri2022,Evered2023,Lu2019,Akram2022}.
+For composite interacting systems, it has long been common practice to employ a phenomenological master equation constructed by simply adding the interaction to the Lindblad master equations of the separate subsystems.
+This approach has endured over the years, as it offers a good description when the interaction within the central system is weak \cite{Rivas2012,Xia2024}.
+In contrast, recent advances offer the possibility of achieving strong internal coupling \cite{Browaeys2016,vanDitzhuijzen2008, Du2023, Chomaz23}.
+This is not only a scientific curiosity, but it also enables improved control and manipulation of key features in composite systems.
+At the same time, it highlights the limitations of the phenomenological construction, which can fail to capture important aspects of the dissipative dynamics, including steady-state properties and entanglement generation \cite{Vaaranta2024,Smith2021,Soares2022}.
+Therefore, understanding dissipative dynamics in strongly coupled quantum systems is crucial for quantum information processing \cite{Haroche2006,Blais2021,Wendin2017,Noiri2022,Evered2023,Lu2019,Akram2022,Lu2012}.